mlindsk/molic/README.md

 The main functions in **molic** are

 -   `fit_graph` which fits a decomposable graph.
 It has four types; forward selection (`fwd`), backward selection (`bwd`), tree (`tree`) and a combination of tree and forward (`tfwd`).
 Using `adj_lst` on an object returned by `fit_graph` gives the **adjacency list** corresponding to the graph.
 Similarly one can use `adj_mat` to obtain an adjacency matrix.
 -   `fit_outlier` which can be used to test if an observation is an outlier in some categorical data.
-It needs an adjacency list as input which can be obtained from an object returned by `fit_graph`.
+It needs an adjacency list or an object returned from `fit_graph` (a `gengraph` object).
 -   `fit_multiple_models` which are useful when it is of interest to test for a new observation being an outlier in all classes in the given data.

 Adjacency lists are important in **molic**.
 They are named `list` objects of the form